jonnycodesalot/activityAccountant/README.md

 ## Output Files

+There is only one output file, scoring.xlsx, meant to help a registrant for a new event understand where they stand based on past activity.
+This includes the following columns:
+* `User ID` - The ID of the registrant.
+This may be zero if no registrant records had it recorded for them.
+* `First Name`
+* `Last Name`
+* `Email` (omitted by default) - The latest email from all the coalesced records for the registrant
+* `ActivityPoints` - The total points allocated to the registrants, from all registrations taken as input, including any multipliers
+* `ActivityRank` - The rank of the registrant, according to how many points they have.
+When registering for an event with limited capacity, this is actually more useful to the registrant than the point count; it shows how many people are ahead of you in line.
+If multiple registrants have the same number of points, they will all share the rank of the first person with that many points.
+* `SameRankCount` - How many users have the same number of points as a given user.
+So if your ActivityRank + SameRankCount is 10, then you are at worst 10th in line for any registration.
+* `<Event Names>` - For every event recorded, a column is added, and each row will be marked to show how many points, if any, a given registrant earned in that column.
+This makes it easy for a registrant to audit the output and convince themselves the calculations are correct, or diagnose problems.

 # GitHub Actions and Google Drive

 There are some GitHub workflows defined to allow execution of the tracker without setting up a local environment.